Kalbintion/WFBuilder-Lang/README.md

 # How To Translate Details
 The Details file contains extra information typically used by warframes, mods and other key parts of the interface.
 This includes information like special ability descriptions and augment descriptions found in the Details tab of a warframe.
 The information is broken up into sections to find easier, including header comments for frames and their abilities.

 Each line found in there contains the key used by WFBuilder, surrounded by single quotes, following by an equal sign and greater than (`=>`) and finally the string that is shown.
 This is typically encapsulated by single or double quotes and the line ends with a comma.
 The only portion that should be modified with the displayed string mentioned, and the line must end with a comma.
 For those who are a bit more knowledgeable about programming, this is the contents of a PHP array used by the language file itself.
+Please ensure the files save with [Unix style endings (\n)](#unix-style-endings-n)

 #### Examples
 If, as a hypothetical, the status Magnetic term was no longer used and DE changed it to be "shield shock" then the following line would need to be changed: